urbit/urbit.org-reloaded/main/blog/dao.md

 A rollback acknowledges this.
 It acknowledges that Ethereum wasn't ready for complete self-government, and *someone* needed to have stopped the DAO from trading.
-It's not quite clear what the principle behind the rollback was
+It's not quite clear what the principle behind the rollback was.

 Perhaps the best kind of DAO rollback would be a rollback which understood this error fully, and acknowledged that -- for the